Backpacking Camping - Why It's Not for Everyone 2

 Backpacking Camping – Why It’s Not for Everyone

-The fact that you can hike for weeks without resupplying yourself is one of the great appeals of backpacking.
+One of the great appeals of backpacking is that you can hike for weeks without resupplying yourself.
 It’s fun and liberating to go into the wilderness and be on your own.
-Backpacking gives you a chance to experience life in the wilderness, and it offers the thrill of traveling light and having an adventure.
+Backpacking gives you a chance to experience life in the wilderness and offers the thrill of traveling light and having an adventure.

 When you go camping, you bring a lot of gear: your tent, sleeping bag, and cooking supplies.
 For many people, the list goes on and on.
 But what if you don’t need all of that stuff?
 Can you survive without any of those things?